playsign/PongThreeJS/README.md

 #### What

 PongThreeJS is an online multiplayer pong game.
 This game is part of FI-WARE (http://www.fi-ware.eu/).
-Final purpose is to make a realXtend web client.
-This is a use case to support that goal.
+It's designed to be used as a use case for fi-ware mifi platform dev.
+You can try the game here: https://dl.dropboxusercontent.com/u/60485425/Playsign/GitHub/PongThreeJS/Pong.html

 * **Features**
   - ThreeJS 3D javascript library http://threejs.org/